roytang/blog/content/post/2004/06/pinoy-culture-thank-god-it39s-over.md

 * * *

-Rep. Digs Dilangalen: Mr. Chairman, I object to this &#8220;Shut up!&#8221; note.
+Rep. Digs Dilangalen: Mr. Chairman, I object to this "Shut up!&#8221; note.
 I demand that the one who sent this note be cited for contempt!
 This is an outrage!The Rock: I see.
 Can you show me this note jabroni?

 Digs (fuming, pulls out a piece of paper, approaches the Rock): Here it is Mr. Chair&#8212;